codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

   ]
 }
 ```
-### Drafted state transactions
+### Draft state transactions

-Some accounting platforms allow users to push their transactions into a drafted state.
-This state means users can review the transaction in the accounting platform before the expense is posted into a more final state prior to reconcilaton.
-By using the `postedAsDraft` item you can choose if the expense should either by pass the posted state or go into the drafted state.
+Some accounting platforms allow users to create their transactions in a draft state.
+This means users can review the transaction in the accounting platform before the expense is finalized and posted prior to reconciliation.
+Use the `postedAsDraft` item to choose whether the expense should be created in a draft or final posted state.
 This functionality is currently only supported by Dynamics 365 Business Central.

-### taxRateRef default values
+### Tax rate reference default values
-In some cases you may wish to remove an associated tax rate from an expense.
+In some cases, you may wish to remove an associated tax rate from an expense.
 For each accounting platform there is a default value to use so it has no impact on the expense:
 - QBO: `NON`
 - Xero: `NONE`
 - Netsuite: `-7`